 The March or Vernal Equinox is when the Sun crosses the celestial equator, moving from south to north.
 This is the first day of Spring!

 Deer begin to migrate from their winter grounds to areas with food, and at this time of year, there are more animal-vehicle encounters.
 Drivers should be especially vigilant in early morning and evening when the animals are most active.

 Be aware of medications and the impact they can have on driving

 Spring means seasonal allergies for many drivers.
-All allergy drugs can have side effects or, taken with other medications, can affect your driving.
+Allergy drugs can have side effects or, taken with other medications, can affect your driving.

-During spring and winter the angle of the sun is low in the sky.
+During the spring and winter, the angle of the sun is low in the sky.
 This can be a hazard to the driver as it will often be to low for even your visor to be able to help.
-Sunglasses would be useful and if you are blinded by glare reduce your speed.

 With winter over now is a good time to check out your car

 You should check out your car maintenance at regular periods and before any long journey. check the engine oil level, radiator level, windscreen washer level and tyre pressures.